BenTaylorPublic/screeps/README.md

         Once they're all there, they all renew and head to rally flag They wait again at the rally flag

+Stage 8 Laborer logic
+    Will have 15 work, and a few move
+    There'll be a link for ugrading the controller

 Optional buildings
     Labs
     Nuker